StaticPH/Userscripts/README.md

 <a name="GRLF"></a>
 ### GitHub Repo Layout Legacy Fixes

 GitHub broke the 2-column layout of repository home-pages, leaving details like the summary and language lists all the way at the bottom of the page.
+At the very least, this script tries to keep it navigable, along with a whole bunch of other subsequently broken pages.

 [[Install]][raw-GRLF]